 In this case,

-outer first forces the input string to uppercase, then invokes the wrapped function, passing it the uppercase string.
+wrapper first forces the input string to uppercase, then invokes the wrapped function, passing it the uppercase string.
 The wrapper just returns whatever the wrapped function returns.

 One key here is that the decorator function returns a function.
 That returned function is the wrapper, so it must have a compatible signature with what it wraps.